 Sawston has a paper mill and two leather factories which have been important employers for 200 years.
 Sawston also had a printing works, an aerated water factory, a gas works, a papier mache fabrication factory and a unique photographic industry amongst others.
 The SVHS has a considerable collection of photographs and documents relating to most of these.
 While on the subject of Sawston industries, we also have only one of 2 purpose built leather drying sheds in the UK.
 Sadly, this is now rapidly falling into a near irreversible ruin while various conservation groups and local authorities are discussing what to do with it.
 It has a preservation order so cannot be pulled down, by man anyway!

 We meet every 2nd Thursday of the month (except August) at 7.30pm at the Chapelfield Way Community Centre, Link Road, Sawston.
 At the mini roundabout in the High Street turn into Link Road, go past the turning for Chapelfield Way and take the next narrow left hand turn just after three blocks of flats and before the semi-detached houses, and the Community Centre will be facing you around the right hand bend.
 (Note: This map doesn’t show the short side road beyond the blocks of flats.)

-A full year's membership is £7.
-For this you can attend all the SVHS meetings without any further payment and can also borrow any items from the History Room.
-Any loan item must, of course, be recorded by an SVHS committee member.
+A full year's membership is £10.
+For this you can attend all the SVHS meetings without any further payment.

 Members will also be given preference to any SVHS visits which normally take place in July, for which there is an extra charge.